stac-extensions/projection/README.md

 as they are specific to assets and may not apply to all assets.
 For example, if you provide a smaller and unlocated thumbnail, having the projection information in the Item Properties would imply that the projection information also applies to the thumbnail if not specified otherwise in the asset.
-You may want to add the `proj:srid`` to the Item Properties though as this would provide an easy way to filter for specific projection codes in an API.
-In this case you could override the `proj:srid` for the thumbnail on the asset level.
+You may want to add the `proj:code` to the Item Properties though as this would provide an easy way to filter for specific projection codes in an API.
+In this case you could override the `proj:code` for the thumbnail on the asset level.

 ### Additional Field Information

 #### proj:epsg

 **Notice**: This field has been removed in V2.0.0.
-See [proj:epsg Migration to V2](#projepsg-migration-to-projsrid).
+See [proj:epsg Migration to V2](#projepsg-migration-to-projcode).

-#### proj:epsg Migration to proj:srid
+#### proj:epsg Migration to proj:code
 `proj:epsg` is removed in version 2.0.0 of this extension.
-Please use `proj:srid`.
+Please use `proj:code`.
 For example, the following:

 ```json
 {